asterizk/pws-extractor/README.md

 ## 📌 Notes

 - Plugin stores previous pressure reading in a temporary file in the same directory to determine pressure trends.
-- API usage follows Weather Underground’s guidelines (see their docs for rate limits).
+- API usage follows Weather Underground's guidelines (see their docs for rate limits).
 - Script is dependency-free (uses only Python standard library).

 ---